-There’s a few things you should know about the process involved with procuring an emotional support animal.
+There’s a few things you should know about the process involved with procuring an emotional support dog.

 I will list the complicated array of steps in order as follows:

 - There is no process.
-Emotional support animals are not regulated in the United States.
+Emotional support dogs are not regulated in the United States.

-- It’s literally no different that getting a regular old pet.
+- It’s literally no different than getting a regular old pet.